QuentinRa/blog.quentinra.dev/info/js/web/events.md

 ## Linking events (JS)

-You can also add events manually, in a javascript file
+You can also add events manually, in a JavaScript file

 ```js
 // ...